Did you see a red line in the block of entry processes under the statistics section on the right sidebar of cPanel?

 9.Do A Proper Speed Optimization

 Did you do speed optimization recently?
-If you are a novice, that’s a higher possibility that you have done something wrong.
+If you are a novice, that’s a higher possibility that you might have done something wrong.

 So it would help if you have proper speed optimization, hire any speed expert today.